Universe

 Included languages

-German, English, French and Italian months can be used out of the box.
+German, English, French, Italian, Czech, Portuguese, Slovakian and Polish months can be used out of the box.
 If you want to use a language that is not included, you can easily add it yourself.
 This is shown in the customization section below.

 Usage